arthurbolsoni/Purple-adblock/README.md

 ## Development setup
 The project was builded in python3.8.
-For run you server side you need a proxy + Client_ID of the purple site.
+For run you server side you need a proxy + Client_ID of the purple site. for run the client side you need changer the host on background.js.

 **IF YOU WANT HELP ME WITH THE SERVER**